Welcome to today's edition of the Rush 24-7 podcast.

 And they're following Obama as he climbed on the stage before he spoke.

-And there are other dignitaries, dictators, communists, and others up there on the platform, and Obama greets them all.
+And there are other dignitaries, dictators, communists, and others up there on the platform.

-And as he goes down the rope line, so it's not a rope line, but he's greeting everybody, he runs into Raul Castro and he shakes his hand.
+And as he goes down the rope line, so it's not a rope line, but he's greeting everybody, he runs into Raul Castro, and he shakes his hand.

 He shakes his hand like he shook everybody else's hand.

-Aha, see, it Just proves that Obama is a socialist.
+See, that just proves that Obama is a socialist.

 We don't need him shaking Raul Castro's hand to know this.